ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 ## Penalty gaps in the current contract

 Penalties are the main reason a capped sybil farm cannot attack every round cheaply.
-Today there are four gaps that break that story.
+Today there are four bugs and one economic limitation.

 ### Gap 1: penalties live inside the same tx as proofs (bug)